gdbooks/TileBasedGamesInOpenTK/SpeerateCollisionAndRendering.md

 ![DONE_HEIGHT](Images/done_height.PNG)

 Notice how the moblins yellow indicator pixel is at his top left, while link's is slightly below his head.
 Also, links head slightly overlaps the obstacle.
 This is what we expected.

+##Tiles
+The character having depth is awesome, but we're going to want the tiles to have depth too!
+Unlike character however we always know the height of a tile, it's 30!
+Because we already know the height of the tile, all we need to change is the ```Render``` function in **Tile.cs**